sumittamrakar/GeoLocUtil/README.md

 ## Running the Utility

-To run the GeoLocUtil command-line utility, from the , use the following syntax:
+To run the GeoLocUtil command-line utility, from the GeoLocUtil folder and run:

+> cd GeoLocUtil
-dotnet run --locations "City, ST" "ZIP_CODE" "Another City, ST" "ANOTHER_ZIP_CODE"
+> dotnet run "City, State_Code" "zipcode" "Another City, State_Code" "another_zip_code"

+## Running the Tests

+To run the tests, from the root directory of the project and run:

+> dotnet test

+Note: Add `--list-tests` flag to command above to see all the available tests (but not run them).